 Adam, Alesis, Dynaudio, Behringer, Event, Focal, Fostex, Genelec, JBL, KRK, Kurzweil, M-Audio, Mackie, Tannoy, Tascam & Yamaha.

 Generally monitor speakers include in-built amplification and are so known as 'active monitors'.
-These will usually connect directly to your soundcard (with the correct adapter) or audio interface.
-Alternatively, 'passive' speakers that require external amplification.
+These will usually connect directly to your audio interface (with the correct adapter) or audio interface.
+Alternatively, 'passive' speakers require external amplification.

 Making a monitor speaker requires precision manufacturing, quality materials and considerable research & development effort.
 You can expect that the more you pay the better the monitor will be, TO A LIMIT.
 Based on reviews and customer experiences, here's what the following budgets will get you (when buying in the brand range above):